module-federation/aegis-host/README.md

 ### Clustering

-MicroLib supports clustering with automatic cache synchronization and rolling restart for increased stability, scalality and efficiency with zero downtime.
+Aegis supports clustering with automatic cache synchronization and rolling restart for increased stability, scalality and efficiency with zero downtime.
 To enable:

 .env

 ```
 CLUSTER_ENABLED=true
 ```

+### Serverless

+Aegis can also run as a serverless function.
+It's rated for AWS.
+Support can be extended to other platforms and vendors by writing a message parser that simply amaps the input and output to request and response objects, indicating the HTTP method.
+See /adapters/serverless/parsers

 ### Authorization